“For in this manner, in former times, the holy women who trusted in God also adorned themselves, being submissive to their own husbands.”

 Women who know God personally and respond to his Word have the aperture of their souls open to him.
 Because they know how to respond to God, they know how to respond to their husbands’ needs.

 God designed Christian marriage cyclically so that each partner meets the needs of the other partner.

 Every man is different and unique.
-There is no categorization that covers all men.
+No categorization covers all men.
 We cannot put every man into the same category.
-If a woman drags her dad into her relationship with her husband she commits a deadly error.
-“My dad did it this way and you are doing it that way.”
-“My dad was horrible and therefore you are a monster.”
-Each man is different and his wife must understand him for who he is and not some imposed construct of what she thinks he might be.
+If a woman drags her dad into her relationship with her husband, she commits a deadly error.
+“My dad did it this way, and you are doing it that way.”
+“My dad was horrible, and therefore, you are a monster.”
+Each man is different, and his wife must understand him for who he is and not some imposed construct of what she thinks he might be.